annkissam/scryglass/README.md

 | `––·–` | ...ActiveRecord associations (openable with `'.'`) |
 | `(@·–` | ...all three!
 (Note: ***Generally* IVs yield more sub-items with more info than using `'('`).** |

+An `X` in place of any of these characters indicates an error or a timeout (if the "counting" process takes longer than 0.05 seconds)

 A single `•` will mark the presence of user-added rows when they are hidden.

 ### Waiting!